danishabdullah/algen/readme.md

 only postgres is currently supported.
 The tool currently assumes that sqlalchemy's declarative base object is to be imported like
     ```from .alchemy_base import Base```
-The library prefers making the code verbose rather than consise for the
+The library prefers making the code verbose rather than concise for the
 sake of having better auto-completion and help from your editor/IDE
 e.g. first style is preferred to the second one:
 ```python